 - Lucille’s Country Cooking, 1496 Route 539, Barnegat

 - Frank’s Deli, 1406 Main St., Asbury Park

-The Anthony Bourdain Food Trail was recently approved by the New Jersey Legislature this past January.
+The Anthony Bourdain Food Trail was recently approved by the New Jersey Legislature.
 So, take a trip and follow the trail!